 How to Qualify for Auto Repair Shop Loans

 Other criteria that are very likely to be considered are your auto repair shop’s annual revenue and how long you’ve been in business.
-If your business is in the startup stage, you may find it more challenging to qualify for business loans with good rates.
+You should have a business bank account as it will be required for proof of revenues.

 How to Apply for Auto Repair Shop Loans